 The Eatwell Guide shows the five food groups and the proportions we need to eat them in to achieve a balanced diet to help us eat a range of different nutrients to keep us healthy.
 For good health the it also advises the below portions of certain foods:

 Fruit and Vegetables: At least 5 different portions a day.
 1 portion is 80g.

 Red and Processed Meats: If you regularly consume over 90g a day, cut down to no more than 70g per day (no more than 500g, cooked weight, per week).

-Fish: Eat two portions of sustainably sourced fish a week, one of which should be oily fish (salmon, mackerel, sardines, fresh tuna).
+Fish: Eat two portions of sustainably sourced fish a week, one of which should be oily fish (salmon, mackerel, sardines).
 A portion is 140g (cooked weight).

 Fruit Juice and Smoothies: Limit to a 150ml portion per day.